 Naite kurasu mo issho, waratte kurasu mo issho

-- Literally: Even living life crying, even living life laughing;
+- Literally: Living a life crying, living a life laughing;

 蓼食う虫も好き好き